Chapter 1: Little Soldier

-Trotting over to the cage cart, he dismounted, still holding the girl.
-He poked at a few children pressed against its doors.
-They retreated.
-He opened the cage and pushed her inside.
+Trotting to the cage cart, he dismounted while holding the girl.
+Children pressed against the doors.
+They retreated as he poked them and opened the door, pushing her inside.

 Good haul.
 Seven boys and six girls.

-Taking the mare to the line, he fed her then sought out Undersecretary Rosewud and the sergeant.
+After taking the mare to the line, he entered Undersecretary Rosewud’s tent.
 "I found the girl, but not the mother."

 The sergeant sighed.
-“I’ll write up a warrant for her and send a detachment to clean up.”
+“I’ll write up a warrant for her and send a detachment to clean up the bones.”

 Rosewud focused on Blackhawk.
 “What took you so long?”